Germans of Romania: Administration, official representation, and politics

 Until 1 January 2007 (i.e. the date of accession of Romania to the European Union), the FDGR/DFDR was also an observing member of the European Parliament (EU), briefly affiliated with the European People's Party (EPP; Europäische Volkspartei), between January and November of the same year, with only one seat occupied by member and current deputy Ovidiu Victor Ganț.

 Religion

-The vast majority of the Romanian-Germans are either Roman Catholic or Protestant (i.e. Evangelical Lutheran).
-The Evangelical Lutherans pertain to the Evangelical Church of the Augsburg Confession (Evangelische Kirche A.B.
+The vast majority of the Romanian-Germans are either Roman Catholic or Protestant (i.e. Lutheran).
+The Lutherans pertain to the Evangelical Church of the Augsburg Confession (Evangelische Kirche A.B.
 [Augsburgischen Bekenntnisses] in Rumänien).

 Culture and education

 In 1922, all political representatives of the German community in Romania founded the Cultural League of Germans in Sibiu/Hermannstadt which was initially led by Richard Csaki.
 The league was in charge of organizing post-university summer courses, sending books, and providing teaching material through various lecturers in the settlements inhabited by ethnic Germans.

 Nowadays, there are two German-language schools in Bucharest, namely Deutsche Schule Bukarest and Deutsches Goethe-Kolleg Bukarest.
 The Deutsche Schule Bukarest serves Kinderkrippe (nursery), Kindergarten, Grundschule (elementary school), and Gymnasium (high school).

 In Timișoara (Temeschburg or Temeswar), the Nikolaus Lenau High School was founded during the late 19th century.
 It was named this way in reference to Nikolaus Lenau, a Banat Swabian Romanticist poet.
 Nowadays, the Nikolaus Lenau High School is considered the most important of its kind from Banat.

 In Sibiu/Hermannstadt, the Samuel von Brukenthal National College is the oldest German-language school from Romania (recorded as early as the 14th century), being also classified as a historical monument.
 It was subsequently renamed this way in reference to baron Samuel von Brukenthal, a Transylvanian Saxon aristocrat.
 Additionally, there is one Goethe Institut cultural centre based in Bucharest as well as five Deutsche Kultzertrum based in Iași, Brașov, Cluj-Napoca, Timișoara, and Sibiu.

 In Brașov/Kronstadt, the German-language school is the Johannes Honterus National College, named after the renowned great 16th century Transylvanian Saxon scholar and humanist Johannes Honterus.

 The German State Theatre Timișoara (Deutsches Staatstheater Temeswar) is one of the oldest state theaters in Romania.